Ponyboy47/TaskKit/README.md

 There are a number of Task protocols you can opt to conform to:
 ### Task
 This is the base protocol and source of the basic Task functionality.
-These are the variables/functions you must implement to conform to the Task protocol:
+These are the variables/functions you must implement to conform to any of the Task protocols:

 ```swift
 var status: TaskStatus { get set }